SpaceODY/Space-Shuttle-System-Expanded/README.md

 V1.0

 - Initial Release of wing textures and configs for the space shuttle.

+### Credits
+Thanks to Radar for making this a community mod so we can work on keeping it up to date together.

+Thanks to Decq for creating this mod in the first place.

+Thanks to DylanSemrau for his version of SpaceShuttleSystem.

+Thanks to vevladdd for getting waterfall support for this mod.

+Thanks to Al2Me6 for the templates on the RCS and SSME (Waterfall)

+Thanks to giuliodondi for his public configs for SSS.

 This mod is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.